node-girls/beginners-javascript/challenge01.md

-# Challenge 1: Needle in a Haystack
+# Challenge 1: Famous Writers

-- Give an array of objects (people), console.log the same sentence for all of them, only console.log if they are alive

 Did you know you can also have an array of objects?
 We've created one for you here.
 Loop through the array, and for each object, `console.log()` out the sentence: